-The MCAT questions specific to the Verbal Reasoning section do not require you to be familiar with the content of the passage, rather they require you to be familiar with the critical analysis and reasoning skills associated with the subject area related to the content of the passage.
+The test questions specific to the Verbal Reasoning section do not require you to be familiar with the content of the passage, rather they require you to be familiar with the critical analysis and reasoning skills associated with the subject area related to the content of the passage.

 Writing Sample Section

-Unlike the previous two sections, the Writing Sample section does not contain MCAT questions with multiple choice answers; instead this section requires you to write two essays.
+Unlike the previous two sections, the Writing Sample section does not contain questions with multiple choice answers; instead this section requires you to write two essays.
 You will be given 30 minutes to write each essay.
 The Writing Sample section of the MCAT is a test of your knowledge of the rules and conventions of standard written English.
 You should have the ability to use your knowledge of the English language to frame an essay that proceeds logically and cohesively with due emphasis on a central idea.
-You need excellent writing skills in order to do well in this section of the MCAT.
+You need excellent writing skills in order to do well in this section of the test.